dvdmtw98/tracker/tracker-vault/books/lolita.md

 	- Explains he was a **normal** boy with **no perverse taught** when **young**
 - #### Chapter 3
 	- HH talks about Annabel (daughter of aunt’s friend) his first love
-	- Cannot remember her appearance anymore (replaced by Lolita)
+	- Cannot remember her appearance anymore (replaced by Dolores)
 	- Explains how madly and deeply in love they were
 	- End of relation - Annabel dies of typhus
 - #### Chapter 4
 	- HH believes that Annabel is the reason he was not able to love anyone
-	- Tries to find a link between his love for Annabel and obsession for Lolita
+	- Tries to find a link between his love for Annabel and obsession for Dolores
 	- Explains vividly (smells, sights, feelings) the secret hookup with Annabel
-	- Trying to represent his love for Lolita as **innocent**
+	- Trying to represent his love for Dolores as **innocent**
 - #### Chapter 5
 	- HH mentions that he has normal interactions with women his age
 	- For sexual gratification he would turns to prostitutes (not dating)